NoumenaDigital/devxdao-m3/README.md

 For the NPL code which run during the integration test or within the testing environment, refer to demo.npl.

 The npl-demo.npl is run automatically as a part of the build process of the provided test environment.

+### Building and testing on the local environment

+There are the tests in the Casper Directory for the smart contract, which can be executed from within `casper` directory.
+For details, please see `casper/README.md` in `Building and testing on the local environment` section.
+For the tests on the Noumena Protocol Language and the API module tests, this requires a copy of the Noumena Platform.
+As the Noumena Platform is proprietary, this would require a license.
+The tests are run automatically in the environment as defined in `.github/workflows/on-push.yml` Github action.
+To obtain a license for the Noumena Platform, please reach out to info@noumenadigital.com.

 ### Demo & Testing Instructions